DecodingRaphael/unraphael/docs/steps/clustering.md

 - **IW-SSIM (Information Content Weighted Structural Similarity Index)**: This metric extends SSIM by weighting the similarity based on local information content, making it particularly useful in high-variance regions of an image.
 - **FSIM (Feature Similarity Index Measure)**: Uses phase congruency and gradient magnitude to measure similarity, focusing on perceptually important features.
 Gaining traction in the field for its perceptual relevance and accuracy.
 - **MSE (Mean Squared Error)**: Traditional metric measuring the average squared difference between corresponding pixels of two images, often used as a baseline for comparing image similarity.
 - **Brushstrokes**: Focuses on the texture and style of brushstrokes, capturing fine-grained artistic techniques used in painting.
+For this, a combination of several edge detection algorithms is used.

 ### Cluster Evaluation